nanoporetech/modkit/README.md

-      --ignore <IGNORE>              mod base code to ignore/remove [default: h] -t, --threads <THREADS>            number of threads to use [default: 4] -f, --ff                           number of threads to use --method <METHOD>              Method to use to collapse mod calls, 'norm', 'dist' [default: norm] --convert <CONVERT> <CONVERT>  Convert one mod-tag to another, summing the probabilities together if the retained mod tag is already present
+      --ignore <IGNORE>              mod base code to ignore/remove [default: h] -t, --threads <THREADS>            number of threads to use [default: 4] -f, --ff                           number of threads to use --method <METHOD>              Method to use to collapse mod calls, 'norm', 'dist'.
+A full description of the methods can be found in collapse.md [default: norm]
+      --convert <CONVERT> <CONVERT>  Convert one mod-tag to another, summing the probabilities together if the retained mod tag is already present
       --log-filepath <LOG_FILEPATH>  Output debug logs to file at this path -h, --help                         Print help information